First Deployment

 • Network: Public IP address

-Step 1: Start the Configuration Wizard#
+Step 1: Launch the Configuration Wizard#

 1. Open Siovos Desktop

-2. Click "New Deployment" from the main dashboard
+2. Click "New Deployment" from the dashboard

 3. The configuration wizard will launch